jethornton/flexgui/docs/source/ini.rst

 File Extensions
 ---------------

 The keyboard file dialog defaults to `*.ngc` and this ignores case.
 To specify the file extensions you want the file dialog to show, add an EXTENSIONS key with the desired extensions seperated by a comma.
-The extensions must be in the format `*.ext` with the asterisk and dot:
+The extensions must be in the format `*.ext` with the asterisk and dot
 ::

 	EXTENSIONS = *.nc, *.G-code, *.ngc, *.txt